-- (i) Carry out a review of the academic regulations introduced in 2018/19, mapping them against the Universities UK 'Principles for Effective Degree Algorithm Design' and reflecting on outcomes achieved by students with a range of different characteristics and against our Access and Participation Plan targets; - (ii) Develop further the work associated with the APP, including to address the key reasons for the widening gap and target improvement measures at courses most likely to be negatively impacting the awarding gaps (and student outcomes); - (iii) Continue to work with the Students' Union on degree outcomes and ensure student voice informs the interventions implemented by BCU; - (iv) An effectiveness review of the University's academic governance arrangements, originally introduced in January 2019.
+- (i) Develop further the work associated with the APP, including to address the key reasons for the widening gap and target improvement measures at courses most likely to be negatively impacting the awarding gaps (and student outcomes). - (ii) Undertake a review of the impact of the change in degree algorithm on student attainment. - (iii) Continue to work with the Students' Union on degree outcomes and ensure student voice informs the interventions implemented by BCU